 Despite their good intentions, people in relationships often throw some serious shade at single people.

-In addition to phrases like “You’re so great, how are you still single?” some coupled up friends like to offer advice that, while probs only meaning well, can often make you feel worse.
+In addition to phrases like, “You’re so great, how are you still single?” some coupled-up friends like to offer advice that, while probs only meaning well, can often make you feel worse.
 If you’re in a position where you’re not sure why you’re single, the worst thing you can do is believe the following myths.

 Sometimes when the feeling is right, you just go for it because you’re young, single and why the hell not.
 If someone’s decision of whether to pursue a second date is based on whether you put out on the first, you probs don’t want to be with that person.
 Equally frustrating is being told we’re single because the number of people we’ve slept with is too high.
-Urghh.
+Nope.

 Also total BS.
 If we’re to believe this myth, it would have us acting like total bimbos on the first date.
 Being strong and independent should be an attractive feature and not labelled as intimidating.

 People might tell you to drop your ridiculously high standards or stop being so picky – but why would you want to settle for less?
 You’re selective for a good reason and it’s better to be single than with the wrong person.

-If this myth was true, everyone would be single.
+If this myth were true, everyone would be single.
 Sure, unleashing all your baggage on the first date might be too much too soon.
 But there’s no reason you shouldn’t be upfront and honest when you start dating someone – if someone uses baggage as a reason not to date you, it’s a pretty lame excuse.

 You have the right to get salty AF towards anyone who says this to you.
-If anyone suggests you need to change some aspect of your personality or appearance to be more appeasing to the opposite sex, you have my permission to tell them where to go.
+If anyone suggests you need to change some aspect of your personality or appearance to be more appeasing to the opposite sex, you have our permission to tell them where to go.
 (Hell.)

 Being in a relationship where you had to change yourself to be with that person won’t make you happy.
 No matter how quirky or different you are, there will be someone who will embrace you for you and it’ll be exactly what they want.